 - Blackouts and Memory Lapses: These side effects of alcohol abuse are common among heavy drinkers.
 Often binge drinkers have no memories of their behavior and are surprised to find they were involved in arguments or even physical altercations.

-- Clouded Thinking and Loss of Inhibitions: Neural impairment is experienced by those under the influence, reducing inhibitions, distorting perception and undermining the ability to think clearly and rationally.
-This can lead to risky, aggressive or dangerous behavior, which may seem completely out of character in an otherwise easy-going individual.
+- Clouded Thinking and Loss of Inhibitions: Neural impairment is experienced by those under the influence, reducing inhibitions, distorting perception, and undermining the ability to think clearly and rationally.
+This can lead to risky, aggressive, or dangerous behavior, which may seem completely out of character in an otherwise easy-going individual.

-Long-Term Effects of Alcohol on the Body
+Long Term Effects of Alcohol on the Body

 Continuous, heavy, habitual drinking takes a toll on the human body.
-As a result of their self-destructive behavior, alcoholics may suffer dire long-term effects that produce irreversible consequences.
+As a result of their self-destructive behavior, alcoholics may suffer dire long-term alcohol effects that produce irreversible consequences.

 - Potentially Harmful Withdrawal Symptoms.
 Patterns of prodigious consumption can trigger intense withdrawal symptoms should the alcoholic attempt to stop drinking.
-The most severe of these symptoms is delirium tremens (DTs), which is a medical emergency and can be deadly if it is not treated promptly.
+The most severe of these symptoms is delirium tremens (DTs), a medical emergency and can be deadly if it is not treated promptly.

 - Stomach and Intestinal Ulcers.
-Massive quantities of alcohol consumed over time can have a corrosive effect on the interior of the body, leading to ulcers that may ultimately burst and put the drinker’s life in danger.
+Massive quantities of booze consumed over time can have a corrosive effect on the interior of the body, leading to ulcers that may ultimately burst and put the drinker’s life in danger.